Perpheads/ph-files/README.md

 # Perpheads Files

-A very basic ShareX target for uploading images/files that also supports sharing files in a P2P fashion similar to [justbeamit](https://justbeamit.com/).
+A very basic [ShareX](https://getsharex.com/) target for uploading images/files that also supports sharing files in a P2P fashion similar to [JustBeamIt](https://justbeamit.com/).

 Perpheads Files is written entirely in Kotlin, using [Ktor](https://ktor.io/) as the web server and Restful API, and [KotlinJS/ for React](https://kotlinlang.org/docs/js-get-started.html)